 Let’s understand this with an example.

-Example: In this example, we are creating two dictionaries – the first dictionary is empty, and the second dictionary will hold one key-value pair.
-Next, we will use the if-else statements to display relevant messages.
+Example: In this example, we create two dictionaries – the first dictionary is empty, and the second dictionary will contain one key-value pair.

 #create an empty dictionary